The abelian monoid of fusion-stable finite sets is free: Introduction

-Given a finite group $G$ acting on a finite set $X$, we can restrict the action to a Sylow $p$-subgroup $S$ of $G$.
+In more detail, let us consider a finite group $G$ acting on a finite set $X$.
+We can restrict the action to a Sylow $p$-subgroup $S$ of $G$.
 The resulting $S$-set has the property that it stays the same (up to $S$-isomorphism) whenever we change the action via a conjugation map from $G$.
 More precisely, if $P\leq S$ is a subgroup and $\ph\colon P\to S$ is a homomorphism given by conjugation with some element of $G$, we can turn $X$ into a $P$-set by using $\ph$ to define the action $p.x:=\ph(p)x$.
 We denote the resulting $P$-set by $\prescript{}{P,\ph}X$.
-In particular when $incl\colon P\to S$ is the inclusion map, $\prescript{}{P,incl}X$ has the usual restriction of the $S$-action to $P$.
+In particular when $incl\colon P\to S$ is the inclusion map, $\prescript{}{P,incl}X$ has the usual restricted action from $S$ to $P$.
 When a finite $S$-set $X$ is the restriction of a $G$-set, then $X$ has the property

 Any $S$-set with property \eqref{charGstable} is called \emph{$G$-stable}.
 Whenever we restrict a $G$-set to $S$, the resulting $S$-set is $G$-stable; however there are $G$-stable $S$-sets whose $S$-actions do not extend to actions of $G$.